tugceerdogan/Soccer-Leauge/README.md

 -As requested, animations have been added when passing from team list screen to first-week match fixture.

--And finally, the apk file of the application was created and it is in the repo with the name "app-debug.apk".
+-And finally, the apk file of the application was created and it is in the releases.